andrea-anf/andrea-anf.github.io/README.md

 * VS Code
 * Draw.io
 * ServiceNow
-* A notebook and a pen (yes, to make sketches during long calls)
+* A notebook and a pen (to make sketches during long calls)

 ---